trezor/trezor-firmware/crypto/fuzzer/README.md

 ### Fuzzer-specific Configuration Flags

 * `-DFUZZ_ALLOW_SLOW` to enable optional fuzzing targets of slow functions
-* select a specific fuzz testing harness with `-DFUZZER_EXCLUSIVE_TARGET=` to disable the use of all other targets
+* select a specific fuzz testing harness with `-DFUZZ_EXCLUSIVE_TARGET=` to disable the use of all other targets

 ### Other Flags